Documentation assumes use of the v6 CLI.

 You can bind an existing service to an existing application as follows:

 Unbinding a service removes the credentials created for your application from the VCAP_SERVICES environment variable.
-You may need to restart your application for it to recognize the change.
+You must restart or in some cases re-push your application for the application to recognize changes to environment variables.

 Deleting a service unprovisions the service instance and deletes all data along with the service instance.